FreeRTOS/coreMQTT-Agent-Demos/README.md

 ```

 ## Getting started
 The [documentation page](https://freertos.org/mqtt/mqtt-agent-demo.html) for this repository contains information on the MQTT agent and the contained demo project.
-There is also a [supplemental documentation page](https://freertos.org/ota/ota-mqtt-agent-demo.html) that describes how to run an Over the Air (OTA) update agent as one of the RTOS tasks that share the same MQTT connection.
+There is also a [supplemental documentation page](https://freertos.org/ota/ota-mqtt-agent-demo.html) that describes how to run an Over-the-Air (OTA) update agent as one of the RTOS tasks that share the same MQTT connection.

 ## Building Demos
 This repository contains build files for the FreeRTOS Windows port - able to be run with the free [Community version of Visual Studio](https://visualstudio.microsoft.com/vs/community/) - and an ARM Cortex M model in the [QEMU hardware emulator](https://www.qemu.org/).